pu2clr/SI4844/README.md

 The SI4844 is a +3.3 V only part.
 If you are not using a +3.3 V version of Arduino, you have to use a converter.

-To use this labrary you need to build an radio based on SI4844 coneccted to Arduino.
+To use this labrary you need to build a radio based on SI4844 coneccted to Arduino.
 The schematic and photos below show the hardware and setup requirments for start using this library.

 ### Schematic

-For this POC, the signal amplifier was not implemented as suggested by Raymond Genovese.
+The signal amplifier was not required fo test.

 ![schematic](./images/SI4844_POC_01.png)
 __Original Source:__ [Raymond Genovese, May 26, 2016 - How to Build an Arduino-Controlled AM/FM/SW Radio](https://www.allaboutcircuits.com/projects/build-an-arduino-controlled-am-fm-sw-radio/)